 Biography

 Praised for his “impressive acting skills and sonorous voice” (Opera Canada), Evan Lindberg is a Canadian lyric bass-baritone equally at home in the realms of opera, art song, early music, and contemporary music.
 Evan completed his master’s degree at McGill University, and holds a Bachelor of Music from the Oberlin Conservatory of Music.
-Evan is a current member of a year-long professional emerging artist program with Opera on the Avalon.
+In the 2024/2025 season, Evan was member of a year-long professional emerging artist program with Opera on the Avalon.

 In the summer of 2023, Evan attended the Franz Schubert-Institut in Baden bei Wien, where his mentors included Elly Ameling, Robert Holl, Julius Drake, Michael McMahon, and Helmut Deutsch.
 In 2022, Evan was a vocal fellow at the Toronto Summer Music Festival, working closely on art song repertoire with Wolfram Rieger, Benjamin Appl, and Steven Philcox.
 In addition, Evan completed a six week professional vocal fellowship with the Lunenburg Academy of Music, and has also been an emerging artist with the Lachine International Vocal Adademy and Opera Nuova.
 During these residencies, Evan had the opportunity to be guided by mentors such as Jane Archibald, François Le Roux, Liz Upchurch, and Wolfgang Holzmair.